Coverage:Great Britain and Northern Ireland

-The dataset includes a built in 75 m 'buffer', made up of 50 m to allow for the margin of error in the geological lines, and 25 m to represent the average extent of a home.
+The dataset includes a built-in 75 m ‘buffer’; this comprises 50 m to allow for the margin of error in the geological lines plus a further 25 m to represent the average extent of a home.

-PHE defines Radon Affected Areas as those with one per cent chance or more of a house having a radon concentration at or above the Action Level of 200 Bq m-3.
+PHE defines radon affected areas as ‘those with one per cent chance or more of a house having a radon concentration at or above the radon action level of 200 Bq/m3‘.

 The radon potential dataset answers the following questions: